-The music subject leader and specialist music teacher are responsible for music planning, teaching, assessing and recording from Reception through to the end of Key Stage 2.
+The music subject leader is responsible for music planning, teaching, assessing and recording from Reception through to the end of Key Stage 2.
+The class teachers and music subject leader regularly discuss issues arising from the teaching of music on an informal basis and how to incorporate music into their teaching plans.